 The right degree can make all the difference as you work towards the nutrition careers outlined above.
 Equipped with a Master of Science in Nutrition, you can help a variety of people lead healthier and happier lives.

-If you’re interested in a career in nutrition, consider earning your master’s degree in nutrition from JWU Online.
+If you’re interested in a career in nutrition, consider earning your master’s degree in nutrition from JWU.
 To learn more, complete the Request Info form, call 855-JWU-1881, or email [email protected].